Africa Museum: Collection

-Apart from displaying traditional historic sculptures, the museum focuses on exhibiting contemporary art produced in Africa and the diaspora such as North and South America and the Caribbean, especially on the islands of Cuba, Haiti and Curaçao.
-The section on religion and society displays artefacts regarding the cycle of life, healing, fighting off the evil.
+Apart from displaying traditional historic sculptures, the museum focused on exhibiting contemporary art produced in Africa and the diaspora such as North and South America and the Caribbean, especially on the islands of Cuba, Haiti and Curaçao.
+The section on religion and society displayed artefacts regarding the cycle of life, healing, fighting off the evil.
 Outside, the visitors can experience rebuilt African architecture such as a Kusasi compound from Ghana, a Dogon clay building village from Mali and river-side pile dwellings from Benin.

 History

 The museum was founded in 1954 as a missionary museum, five years after the Fathers of the Holy Spirit had acquired a property, which was to become a place of rest for the members of their congregation.
 With the museum they wanted to pay homage to the African cultures they had encountered and increase awareness of these cultures in Europe.
-While being stationed in Africa they had occasionally obtained objects for colonial exhibitions and collected objects that were both evidence of religious practices and of daily life and were sometimes destined for sale in the museum’s store.
+While being stationed in Africa they had occasionally obtained objects for colonial exhibitions and collected objects that were both evidence of religious practices and of daily life and were sometimes destined for sale in the museum's store.

 Father J.B.
-Van Croonenburg had a deep sensitivity to the artistic qualities of African sculpture and wanted to attract a broader public to understand the beauty and richness of African culture.
-Several priests admired the quality of these cultural objects that others qualified as “primitive”.
+Van Croonenburg wanted to attract a broader public to understand the beauty and richness of African culture.
 Father Jan Vissers objected in the Cabinda area against the destruction of the traditional objects of the Woyo and collected a group of pottery lids with figural sculptures.

-In 1987 the museum opened its outdoor exhibition, which now consists of several reconstituted African villages.
+In 1987 the museum opened its outdoor exhibition, which consisted of several reconstituted African villages.